The North Carolina General Assembly funds PARTF each year at different levels.

 - 65% for North Carolina state parks capital projects, repairs, and renovations of facilities, and land acquisition;

 - 4% of these funds go to the DuPont State Recreational Forest

 - 30% for local government grants on a dollar-for-dollar basis, which create or improve parks and recreational projects;

-- 5% for the Coastal and Estuarine Water Beach Access Program.
+- 5% for the Division of Coastal Management's Public Beach and Coastal Waterfront Access Program.

 No more than 3% may be used for administration of the funds.

 PARTF has helped build and maintain parks, greenways, trails, playgrounds, water accesses, and so much more!
 PARTF grants create opportunities for staying active and enjoying the outdoors, while bolstering our state and local economies and quality of life.

 Hover over the map to see how many projects PARTF has funded in that county, as well as the grant amount, local match amount, and total value in park projects.